joeycrack93/AZ-104-AzureGov/Instructions/Labs/LAB_09c-Implement_Azure_Kubernetes_Service.md

 1. From the **Cloud Shell** pane, run the following to scale out the cluster by increasing the number of nodes to 2:

     ```sh
-    RESOURCE_GROUP='az104-09c-rg1'
+    #Note - ensure you change your resource group name to match your environment.
+    RESOURCE_GROUP='rg1-az104-student01'

     AKS_CLUSTER='az104-9c-aks1'

     az aks scale --resource-group $RESOURCE_GROUP --name $AKS_CLUSTER --node-count 2
     ```

     > **Note**: Wait for the provisioning of the additional node to complete.
-This might take about 3 minutes.
+This might take a few minutes.
 If it fails, rerun the `az aks scale` command.

 1. From the **Cloud Shell** pane, run the following to verify the outcome of scaling the cluster: